-As the mortgage insurance industry is levered to U.S. housing and the economy, during 2017 we remained pleased with trends such as demand for housing outpacing supply, a growing economy and low unemployment rates.
-Demographics such as the millennials entering their peak home buying years continued to drive purchase mortgage volume.
-This is positive for our industry since there is higher utilization of private mortgage insurance on purchase mortgages versus refinance mortgages.
-As a result, industry new insurance written, or NIW, in 2017 was robust, approximating \$270 billion, with Essent's NIW share totaling \$43.9 billion in 2017.
+As the mortgage insurance industry is levered to U.S. housing and the economy, during 2019 we remained pleased as low unemployment, affordability and strong demand in the first-time homebuyer segment continued to support a positive operating environment.
+Demographics such as the millennials entering their peak home-buying years continued to drive purchase mortgage volume.
+This is positive for our industry since there is a higher utilization of private mortgage insurance on purchase mortgages versus refinance mortgages.
+As a result, industry NIW in 2019 was robust, approximating \$383 billion, with Essent's NIW totaling \$63.6 billion.